 Identifying and preselecting the people who will work to implement the LMS is a crucial step.
-A well-rounded crew with clear roles and responsibilities should work together to aim for the best output, while also being prepared for the unexpected.
+A well-rounded crew of stakeholders with clear roles and responsibilities should work together to aim for the best output, while also being prepared for the unexpected.

 The timeline for your LMS implementation depends on the scope of your project, the experience of your team, and your chosen LMS.
 An on-premise LMS, which is hosted on your own server, can take anywhere from six to 12 months to implement, while a vendor-hosted solution, also known as a SaaS or cloud LMS, can take between three and nine months.

 Create a realistic timeline because missed deadlines cost time and resources.
 Calculate the time and resources you have to dedicate to the project, account for a buffer period for obstacles along the way, and create a rollout calendar.